Slamy/Wiki_MiSTer/Input-devices.md

 Buttons defined in Menu core is default button map for all cores.
 It's possible to define buttons for each core separately.
 Some cores support 1 button, while other cores support 7 buttons.
 It is advised to define buttons for each core for maximum compatibility.
 While defining the buttons, you can press "space" to skip (keep undefined) the button, "ESC" to cancel, "Enter" to finish (make rest buttons undefined).

+### Joystick assignment
+* After a core starts, press a button on a controller to make it the P1 gamepad/joystick
+* Press a button on a second controller to make it the P2 joystick (if supported by core)
+* You can map any joystick or gamepad in OSD
+* The mapping settings will be specific to that device (based on USB VID/PID) whether it is the P1 or P2 controller

 ### Auto fire
 Any defined button (except d-pad) supports **auto fire** feature.
 To activate auto fire, press and keep desired button and then quickly press the button defined as "BUTTON OSD"(for joystick) or "KBD TOGGLE"(for keyboard).
 To deactivate auto fire, repeat the the same procedure.